albertosantini/sublimetext-packages/README.md

 - Close build results view if there are not errors.
 - Show a dot icon in the gutter area if there is an error.

+Basically I have been programming in JavaScript (in Node.js and in the browers), HTML, CSS and R. Indeed there are some build setups and customizations (rulers, extensions, etc.) for those languages.

 Note
 ----